 In fact, players who spend a lot of time playing the game will often go on auto-pilot and make decisions without taking enough time to think, which can lead to costly mistakes in poker.

-One way to avoid this is by training yourself to never, ever act immediately when it is your turn.
+One way to avoid this is by training yourself to never, ever act immediately when it’s your turn.

 In those few extra seconds, you can gather your thoughts and prevent yourself from making a mistake like calling where you should be raising or folding in a spot where pot odds are way too good, just because you had such an instinct.

-While amateur players can afford to pretty much play in any game they like, those looking to make some money need to approach the game seriously.
+If you’re looking to make some money then you need to approach the game seriously.

-This includes looking for the best games and best situations to make profit.
+This includes looking for the best games and best situations to make a profit.

 I am sure that you can see how it can end up being a very costly mistake.

-Even though it is one of the hardest things to master in poker, it is essential to learn how to assign a range of hands to your opponent, instead of just guessing what they could have.
+Even though it’s one of the hardest things to master in poker, it is essential to learn how to assign a range of hands to your opponent, instead of just guessing what they could have.

 You can simply assign your opponent a range of likely holdings based on their pre-flop position and play, and then reduce possible combinations based on their action when the hand progresses.